MLH/mlh-policies/member-event-guidelines.md

 ## Before Your Hackathon

 **Dedicated Support & Mentorship.** Our team of Hackathon Community Managers (HCMs) support hundreds of Member Events every year.
 We've helped organizers like you handle all sorts of problems and questions.
 As a Member Event, you’ll be paired with an HCM who can answer any questions or talk through ideas/challenges via emails and calls.
+This includes help with figuring out how you want to run the judging at your event, organizing your run of show, and any other topics you wish to discuss.

 **Organizer Office Hours.** We understand that putting on a hackathon is a lot of work and there is so much to learn.
 That’s why we created a once per week, hour-long session for organizers to learn about some of the toughest aspects of hackathon organizing from MLHers and fellow organizers.
 We cover topics like fundraising, marketing, and leadership.
 Check out our full calendar of Organizer Office Hours ([https://mlh.io/seasons/office-hours/events](https://mlh.io/seasons/office-hours/events)) sessions.

 **Hackathon Organizer Guide.** All organizers have full access to MLH’s Hackathon Organizer Guide at [guide.mlh.io](guide.mlh.io).
-The guide is packed with information for you and your team to leverage as you plan your in-person or digital events.
+The guide is packed with information for you and your team to leverage as you plan your event.

 **Hackcon Talks.** Each year we host a conference for hackathon organizers where our community shares their knowledge and experiences with one another.
 We have a library of past talks from organizers that you and your team can use to learn best practices.